“Was I too harsh? Was I too soft? How should I react when he misbehaves?”

 b) All behaviour is learned and, thus, unwanted behaviours can be “unlearned”

 So how can you start making a change today?
 Simple – implement the following steps:

-1. Identify the unwanted behavior.
-This may sound straightforward but too often parents do not actually target the specific behavior that is causing problems in the home.
-Instead of thinking of the behavior problem as “naughtyness”, figure out what behavior you want to target precisely.
-Is the problem behavior “back talk”, “biting of siblings” or “refusal to eat”, for example.
+1. Identify the unwanted behaviour.
+This may sound straightforward but too often parents do not actually target the specific behaviour that is causing problems in the home.
+Instead of thinking of the behaviour problem as “naughtyness”, figure out what behaviour you want to target precisely.
+Is the problem behaviour “back talk”, “biting of siblings” or “refusal to eat”, for example.
 Target one behaviour at a time.
-This will ensure that you have plenty of energy to work with you child.
+This will ensure that you have plenty of energy to work with your child.

 2. Decide on how you will correct the unwanted behaviour and ensure that everyone in the household can stick to it.